mikeroyal/Open-Source-Security-Guide/README.md

 [ir-rescue](https://github.com/diogo-fernan/ir-rescue) is a Windows Batch script and a Unix Bash script to comprehensively collect host forensic data during incident response.

-[Live Response Collection](https://www.brimorlabs.com/tools/) -is an automated tool that collects volatile data from Windows, MacOS, and \*nix based operating systems.
+[Live Response Collection](https://www.brimorlabs.com/tools/) is an automated tool that collects volatile data from Windows, MacOS, and \*nix based operating systems.

 [Margarita Shotgun](https://github.com/ThreatResponse/margaritashotgun) is a  Command line utility (that works with or without Amazon EC2 instances) to parallelize remote memory acquisition.